upfrontjs/framework/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Search terms**
+The terms you searched for in the issues before opening a new issue.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+When using ...
+I always have to [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.